gnolang/guide/docs/engineering/workflows/rigorous-deliberate.md

 # Rigorous & Deliberate Workflow

-## Overview

-This guide provides insight into our "Rigorous & Deliberate" workflow, designed for projects and goals that require a meticulous approach and careful scrutiny before merging changes.
+This guide delves into our "Rigorous & Deliberate" workflow, explicitly crafted for projects and tasks of high complexity, where conventional timelines and methodologies may not apply.

-## Terminology

-- **Goal**: A clear and distinct unit of work.
-Each goal should have enough detail to be self-contained, enabling anyone to understand its scope.
-- **Merge Request (MR)**: A request to merge a branch into the main codebase.
-It includes the changes to be reviewed and, if accepted, merged.
-- **Reviewer**: A designated team member responsible for thoroughly inspecting and vetting the changes in the MR.
-- **Merge**: The act of integrating approved changes into the main codebase.
+This workflow is reserved for challenging tasks where the end date might be nebulous, and the journey to completion can be long and winding – occasionally spanning up to a year.

+The focus here is not just on completion but on ensuring the utmost quality and protection of such tasks.

 ## Principles

+- **Protection & Isolation**: Tasks under this workflow may appear incompatible or even unfair when juxtaposed with tasks from other, faster workflows.
+Thus, it's essential to shield and isolate these tasks to prevent any misunderstandings or conflicts.
+- **Transparency & Communication**: Given the long-term nature of these tasks, regular communication is paramount.
+Teammates should always be in the loop, understanding the progress, challenges, and updates.
+This consistent communication acts as a deterrent to potential conflicts or misunderstandings arising from the unique nature of these tasks.
 - **Depth Over Speed**: Emphasize comprehensiveness.
 Inspect each MR deeply to ensure alignment with our standards.
 - **Collective Ownership**: The quality of the codebase is everyone's